sassoftware/esp-kubernetes/AZURE-notes.md

 ## bin/azure-get-images -- print latest images:tags for repository

 Print the most recent set of ESP images in an Azure container registry.
-The ouput is in a format the can be cur/pasted into a terminal window to set the IMAGE_XXX env variables.
+The output is in a format that can be cut and pasted into a terminal window to set the IMAGE_XXX env variables.

 ```shell
     [bin]$ ./azure-get-images  -?